AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

   ![Injected fonts screenshot](../images/fonts.png)

-- Styling for layout and typography
+- **Styling for layout and typography**

     Use Spectrum CSS variables for padding, gaps between controls, etc. Also, since SWC has no components for typography, it can also be used to customize typography.
 Note: by default, typography components do not include outer margins, but adding the `.spectrum-Typography` class to your container will provide margins to the typography components within it.

     [Colors](https://spectrum.adobe.com/page/color-fundamentals/): provided as part of the theme imports.
 The color value’s contrast with the background increases as the number increases, so colors progressively get darker in a light theme and lighter in a dark theme (so a purple 600 var would be lighter than a purple 900 in a light theme but darker in a dark theme).
 [Preview the color palette](https://spectrum.adobe.com/page/color-palette/) here in the reference for more details.

-    Use theme-specific color variables (defined in `theme-light.js` for instace) for most uses of color, like when the color will be applied to text, icons, or the borders of a component.
+    **TIP:** Use theme-specific color variables (defined in `theme-light.js` for instace) for most uses of color, like when the color will be applied to text, icons, or the borders of a component.
 Use static color variables from the overall `theme.js` when the color is going to be fixed and not dependent on theme.
 The naming for the relative color vs the static color variables are `--spectrum-global-color-purple-600` and
     `--spectrum-global-color-static-purple-600`, respectively.

     [Typography](https://opensource.adobe.com/spectrum-css/typography.html) classes: